soundaryamecse/Webengage/README.md

 <br><br>
 <div><img src="ImagesForReadme/navigator.JPG"/></div>
 <br><br>
-<div>It copies the value of the button and wite it to the clipboard.
+<div>It copies the value of the button and write it to the clipboard.
 We can add the copied code to the text box</div>

 <h1>Assignment 2</h1>
 <div>Nunjucks => A Javascript Template Engine</div>